Volunteering at DPIPWE

 - Increased support and greater connection with the Department.

 Important COVID-19 advice for DPIPWE Volunteers

-The safety of our volunteers, employees and visitors is our utmost priority, as such all non-essential volunteering programs have now been suspended until further notice, this also includes individual participation as part of community or environmental groups.
+The safety of our volunteers, employees and visitors is our utmost priority, as such all non-essential volunteering programs have now been suspended, this also includes individual participation as part of community or environmental groups.